-Boasting a remarkably well-preserved Old Town centre, partially bordered by medieval walls, as well as the outstanding Roman Temple (built in the 1st century AD), the entire city of Evora has been designated a UNESCO World Heritage Site.
-It also belongs to the Most Ancient European Towns Network.
-A small, compact and easy-to-navigate city, Evora is best explored on foot.
+Boasting a remarkably well-preserved Old Town centre, partially bordered by medieval walls, as well as the outstanding Roman Temple (built in the 1st century AD), the site is really something special to behold.
+For visitors, the town is small, compact and easy-to-navigate, and therefore, Evora is best explored on foot.
 Visitors will feel immersed in history as they pass by Evora's wealth of sights, which include the Aqueduct of Silver Water, the Cathedral of Evora, the Palace of Vasco da Gama and the Renaissance Fountain at Largo das Portas de Moura (built in 1556).